 A notation may be placed on the transcript of a student attempting to transfer to another institution.
 For a transferring student who is the subject of a pending investigation, the notation on the transcript shall read: “ADMINISTRATIVE MATTER PENDING” or other notation sufficient to place the receiving institution on notice and trigger an inquiry regarding the notation.
 For a transferring student for whom a final decision has been rendered, and the student has been found to be responsible for power-based violence, the notation on the transcript shall read: “STUDENT FOUND RESPONSIBLE IN VIOLATION OF CODE OF CONDUCT” or other notation sufficient to place the receiving institution on notice and trigger an inquiry regarding the notation.
 When a student transcript is notated as described above, the receiving institution must make a timely inquiry regarding the purpose of the transcript notation.
 For a transferring student found to be responsible for power-based violence, the notation will remain indefinitely.
 If a student is not found responsible, the notation will be removed, and an updated version of the student’s transcript will be sent to the receiving institution (if known).

 A student whose transcript has been withheld or notated as described above may request a release of the hold or expungement of the notation for good cause shown.
 Cause may include, but is not limited to, when (1) a student who transferred while under investigation was found not responsible, or (2) a student was initially found responsible and later evidence showed that the student was in fact not responsible.
 In the second instance, an updated version of the student’s transcript will be provided.
-Such requests shall be submitted in writing to the dean of student services for review by the Conduct and Academic Integrity Committee.
+Such requests shall be submitted in writing to the dean of student support and advocacy for review by the Conduct and Academic Integrity Committee.
 The requesting student will be notified of a decision no later than seven business days from the date that the appeal request is made.

 As part of the admissions process, incoming transfer students will not acquire full admissions status until student conduct, Title IX, and power-based violence background checks have been completed by all the transfer student’s prior institutions.
 This process will be managed by the Office of the Registrar and Admissions in collaboration with the Office of Student Services.
-Should there be an indication of a prior or pending violation, the dean of student services will communicate with the student’s previous institution to determine an admittance recommendation or contingency plan.
+Should there be an indication of a prior or pending violation, the dean of student support and advocacy will communicate with the student’s previous institution to determine an admittance recommendation or contingency plan.
 The University’s Conduct and Academic Integrity Committee may be utilized to assist.

 In addition to resources listed below, the Office of Student Services resource webpage located at https://www.mcneese.edu/studentservices/resources provides information helpful to complainants and respondents.